UsmanNaseer137/project-managment/README.md

 5. Finally, you'll need to track key decisions, changes, dependencies, and risks to the project, including any agreed upon scope changes.

+## Different tracking methods
+1. Gantt chart
+2. Roadmap
+3. Burndown chart

+## Gantt chart
+1. Useful to staying on schedule
+2. Useful for projects with many dependencies or tasks or activities or milestones
+3. Large project team

+## Roadmap
+1. Useful for high-level tracking for large milestone
+2. Useful for illustrating how a project should evolve over time.

+## Burndown charts
+1. Best suited for projects that require a detailed, broken-down review of each task associated with a project.
+2. Useful for  projects where finishing on time is the top priority.

+If you need to communicate milestones to a large team, you might choose a roadmap.
+If you have a project with multiple dependencies, you might choose a Gantt chart.
+If tracking tasks against your deadline is especially important, then the burndown chart might be your best option.
+And you may even decide to use more than one.